maxwellpothier/tadpole/README.md

 # Tadpole

 A modern, full-stack task management application built with Next.js, React, Tailwind CSS, and CockroachDB.
-Tadpole provides an intuitive interface for managing tasks with advanced features including drag-and-drop reordering, intelligent tagging, and archival capabilities.
+Tadpole provides an intuitive interface for managing tasks with drag-and-drop reordering and archival capabilities.

+> **Note:** Tag functionality is currently under development in the `tags` branch and is not yet available in the main branch.

 ## Overview